gerryw1389/gerryw1389.github.io/_posts/2016-11-15-w10-this-app-cant-open.md

 ### Description:

-In Windows 10, you will get a pop up box when you try to open one of the store applications like Edge, Store, ect.
-It will say `this app can't open by the built in administrator account` even if you are a domain user with local admin rights to your machine.
+In Windows 10, you will get a pop up box when you try to open one of the store applications like Edge, Store, etc. It will say `this app can't open by the built in administrator account` even if you are a domain user with local admin rights to your machine.

 ### To Resolve: